georgreichert/Monster-Trading-Card-Game/README.md

 messages when one or more parameters are accidentally not filled with a value before querying.

-## Unit testing decisions
+## Testing decisions
 Battlelogic tested with 42 unit tests.
 Server only tested with integration tests because of the high amount of exception handling involved.
 Unit tests seemed impractical in most cases.
+Integration tests for server, in addition to the provided curl-script, focused on the different problems that can occur when trading cards and when syntactically incorrect or incomplete json strings are transmitted.
+Also tested problems occuring by trying to get unauthorized access to someone elses cards or tradings.

 ## Unique feature
 Before each game one card of both contesting players' decks is chosen randomly